Find Help, Find Hope.

 What does leadership look like at NAMI Missoula?

 All elected board members of NAMI Missoula are dedicated and steadfast in their mission to uphold the ideals, values, and vision of NAMI as an organization.
 We here at NAMI feel honored to have the opportunity to serve such a vibrant and amazing community, and help others in the ways that we can.

-Current board members consist of: Suzin Katrina (Interim President), Mary McCourt, Stephen Nelson, Zan Bocks, Sylvia Carollo, Kim Seeberger (Treasurer), Mark Medvetz, and Suzanne Sterrett (Secretary).
+Current board members consist of: Suzin Katrina (Interim President), Mary McCourt, Brenda Allington, Stephen Nelson, Zan Bocks, Sylvia Carollo, Kim Seeberger (Treasurer), Mark Medvetz, and Suzanne Sterrett (Secretary) and Marcia Dias.

 In grateful recognition of their decades of service, Dorothy Salmonson and Jean Sharkey are honorary lifetime board members of NAMI Missoula, with Dorothy Salmonson as lifetime President Emeritus of the organization.